s0h3ck/waps/README.md

 In addition, it parses other interesting information about the system to further enchance the output with a baseline defined by your organisation.
 It aims to run on multiple machines and output the results.
 It's basically just a collector of interesting information about the Windows machine.

 You will benefit from this tool if you have a baseline of authorized applications, services and your configuration is strict and minimal.
-Whitelisting is a good too.
+Whitelisting is good too.

 ## Features (28 modules)
 Module-X implies Parse-X and Display-X functions.
 Display-X is a plaintext version of the results of one function and steps produced during execution.